Thomsch/tellina_user_experiment/experiment_design_doc.md

     - Changes the user to the stored directory.
   - `write_log`:
     - Gets information needed for the log file:
+      - The server time stamp is handled by the server.
       - `user_id`: `$USER_ID`
       - `task_order`: `.task_order`
       - `client_time_stamp`: `$(date --utc +%FT%TZ)`
-      - The server time stamp is collected by the server.
       - `task_no`: `.task_no`
       - `treatment`: `.treatment`
       - `command`: `.command`